 - Money Crashers details 11+ Uses for Vinegar You Need to Know About, including how to clean your microwave, disinfect cutting boards, and deodorize containers.

-- Organized Home's online article, Pantry Recipes for Homemade Cleaning Products, covers cleaning with vinegar, baking soda, rubbing alcohol, and other products you probably already have in your pantry.
+- The DIY Network's How to Make Natural Cleansers from Pantry Items, covers cleaning with vinegar, baking soda, rubbing alcohol, and other products you probably already have in your pantry.

 DID YOU KNOW?
 Phosphates (commonly found in dishwashing and laundry detergents) can get into rivers, streams, and the ocean where they can cause the overgrowth of algae and aquatic weeds, which can kill off fish populations and other aquatic life?
 And when Nonylphenol ethoxylates (NPEs) (found in a wide range of cleaning products, detergents, and disinfectants) are released into the environment, the chemicals can break down in such a way that they threaten the reproductive capacity of fish, birds, and mammals.

 If you don't have the time or inclination to make your own cleaning products, safer cleaners are commercially available.
 To help determine which ones are best for your health and the environment, see: